rexresearch

 installed one above the other resulting in a 24 meter long fuel

 and oxidizer tank with a rocket engine at the lower end.
-The fuel
+The

-which ignites hypergolically (immediately and energetically) upon
+the fuel, which ignites hypergolically (immediately and

-contact with the nitric acid.
-To simplify the design, pumps were
+energetically) upon contact with the nitric acid.
+To simplify

-not used to move the fuel to the engines, instead the fuel tanks
+the design, pumps were not used to move the fuel to the engines,

-were only 66% filled, with compressed air in the remaining space
+instead the fuel tanks were only 66% filled, with compressed air

-to press propellants into the ablatively cooled combustion
+in the remaining space to press propellants into the ablatively

-extremely reliable and cheap in mass production.
+principle this is extremely reliable and cheap in mass

 The modular design was intended to result in a large cost